jackie-dai/Vault-of-Knowledge/Machine Learning/Lecture 16 - Neural Network Design and Regularization.md

 Uniform[-\epsilon, \epsilon]
 $$Choosing the right $\epsilon$ is important because we don't want the activations to become too large or vanish across layers

 *Keep variance across layers constant*

+## Normalization
+ If we have differently scaled dimensions, we are going to get stretched results.

+One method to normalize the dimensions is **Feature Standardization**